bradlet/hw-rgbcal/README.md

 Before worrying about updating state correctly, I got the frame rate in sync with a const value.
 Didn't really need to, but figured it would help to have those tied together before handling mutability.
-This is why `UiState::with_frame_rate` exists.
+So, that's why I made another constructor `UiState::with_frame_rate`; however, I ended up removing this later when I realized that I hadn't configured RGB to take in frame rate updates correctly.

 Once I had roughly 50% of the code commented, I focused in on the state updates in `ui.rs`.
 It was immediately clear that not a lot needed to change, as all